ProgrammerDATCH/Real-time-Ride-Share-Tracking/README.md

 # Real-time Ride-Share Tracking

+## Hosted

+This web is hosted on [https://real-time-ride-share-tracking-web.netlify.app](https://real-time-ride-share-tracking-web.netlify.app)

 ## Overview

 This project is a web application for tracking a driver's route in real-time, specifically designed for a transportation agency in Kigali.
 The application utilizes the Google Maps API to display the route and calculate the estimated time of arrival (ETA) for each stop along the way.